 - What ongoing needs are related to the website? (e.g. security, updates, promotions)

 - What tools and skillsets are required to meet those needs?

 - Can you handle everything in-house?
 Or will you need to out-source?

 - How much can you afford to spend on the website?
-(And that needs to include the monthly costs of keeping it alive and thriving)
+(Remember to include the monthly costs of keeping it alive and thriving)

 Taking time to think strategically and map things out properly is important.
-That said, if the boat has already sailed – and you have a website up and running already – don’t panic.
+But if the boat has already sailed – and your website is already up and running – don’t panic.

 Some of the most common website design mistakes are errors of omission.
-Lots of things can be improved upon by simply adding new elements to your existing website.
-Or by making a few productive “tweaks”.
+And fixing them can be as simple as adding new elements to your site.

 - Contact Us

 When it comes to CTA design, the general rule is to stay simple with the words and splashy with the colours.
 You want your CTAs to jump off the page.